alexs2112/MonoRogue/UserManual.md

 ## Weapons:
 There are 6 different weapon types that you can equip.
 Each functions slightly differently to add some variety to gameplay.
-* Swords deal higher damage than other weapons of its level
+* Swords have a chance to parry incoming attacks.
+Parry chance decreased by armor weight.
 * Spears have increased range.
 Moving towards an enemy lets you "lunge" and get a free attack
 * Axes hit all enemies adjacent to you whenever you attack
-* Daggers lower your attack delay and can critically hit
+* Daggers lower your attack delay and can critically hit.
+Critical hit chance decreased by armor weight.
 * Maces deal bonus damage to defense
 * Bows have extended range but deal a little less damage

 ## Armor:
-Armor has two stats: Defense and Weight.
+Armor has three stats: Defense, Weight, and Block.

 * Defense serves to increase player survivability in the form of Blue Hearts.
 Blue hearts function similarly to regular hearts, but they regenerate outside of combat.

 * Armor Weight increases your move delay and attack delay, slowing you down.
 Heavier armor has higher defense, but also tends to have higher weight.

+* Block decreases the amount of damage you take by a flat amount.
+Only found on heavy armor.

+There are three types of armor:

+* Light Armor: Has no weight but does not provide much protection.
+Best used with bows and daggers as the lack of weight allows you to run away from melee enemies and make multiple attacks against slower ones.

+* Medium Armor: Has a little bit of weight but provides moderate protection.
+Best used with swords and spears as melee weapons that want the defense, but don't want too much weight for parrying attacks or kiting enemies.

+* Heavy Armor: Has the greatest weight, but the highest defense.
+Lowers the amount of damage enemies will deal to you with Block.
+Best used with axes and maces as heavy hitting melee weapons that benefit the most from being in close combat.

 ## Enemies:
 This section will give a bit of info about each enemy.
 Contains spoiler material if you have not made it to the end of the game yet.